keichi/hpcmaspa17-pfanalyzer/src/4_proposal.md

 MPI_Finalize to perform initialization and finalization.
 During the initialization, the profiler subscribes to two PERUSE events:
 `PERUSE_COMM_REQ_XFER_BEGIN` and `PERUSE_COMM_REQ_XFER_END`.
 These events are
-fired each time a transfer of a message begins and ends, respectively.
+emitted each time a transfer of a message begins and ends, respectively.
 Profiling results are written out as a JSON file during the finalization.
 During the execution of application, three statistics shown below are aggregated online by the profiler: